Paris iPhone Apps

 Shakespeare and Company, on the St.-Germain to Notre Dame trip.

 Everyone seems to have an iPhone app lately, and more are coming out each day.
 When we started to put ours together, there were about 10 Paris iPhone apps, but only months later, now that ours have gone live, there are hundreds.
 So it’s hard to stand out.

 But as you download numerous free ones and a few others that you’ve purchased, you have to really think about the best use for apps.
 I believe that they normally involve something you need to find or experience when you are out and about, or something really cool, like the flashlight app or Shazam, which never ceases to amaze me.
 If I hold up my iPhone in a crowded restaurant when I can’t figure out who sings the song that’s playing, Shazam will tell me in a matter of seconds.
 That’s pure genius.
 I wouldn’t, however, recommend Shazaming (is that a word?) every song that comes on the radio as you drive across the French countryside, even if you are as bored as I was.
 That’s not the smartest thing to do.

-The Paris highlights package includes our most popular tour, the chocolate and pastry tour, as well as our walk-and-shop-the-Marais tour (with more than 60 shop stops) and our stroll from St.-Germain to the Louvre, which guides you through a secret passageway and reveals I. M. Pei’s pyramid in its most perfect frame.
+The Paris highlights package includes our most popular trip, the chocolate and pastry trip, as well as our walk-and-shop-the-Marais trip (with more than 60 shop stops) and our stroll from St.-Germain to the Louvre, which guides you through a secret passageway and reveals I. M. Pei’s pyramid in its most perfect frame.

-Editor’s note: Of course we highly recommend our own iPhone apps.
-Each has a basket of walking tours and is a great value, too.
+: Of course we highly recommend our own iPhone apps.
+Each has a basket of walking trips and is a great value, too.